Empathy to Mindfulness – A beginners guide to creating an accessible document

 About Kavita George

-Kavita is creative at heart and believes form follows function.
+Kavita is creative at heart and believe form follows function.
 She enjoy finding creative ways to solve problems and create designs that are usable and relevant.
-Her new passion is building usable and accessible training modules.
-She believes if we are mindful we can do so much more on accessibility.
-She enjoys training within JIBC and advocating for accessibility in the community.

 This list adapted from Checklist for Accessibility, Accessibility Toolkit – 2nd Edition by BCcampus, CC BY 4.0.